Research

 "Do Foreclosure Assistance Programs Increase Home Retention?
 Evidence from the Hardest Hit Fund Program" (with Noah Durst)

-Abstract: To promote financial stability following the Great Recession, the U.S. Department of Treasury established the Troubled Asset Relief Program (TARP).
-A subset of TARP funds was allocated to housing programs, such as the Hardest Hit Fund program, to prevent foreclosures.
+Abstract: To promote financial stability during the Great Recession, the U.S. Department of Treasury established the Troubled Asset Relief Program (TARP).
+A subset of TARP funds was allocated to housing programs, such as the Hardest Hit Fund program, to prevent foreclosures and increase home retention.
 We study the Hardest Hit Fund program in Michigan, where financial assistance was administered in the form of mortgage reinstatement and subsidized monthly mortgage payments.
-Using administrative program data, we compare housing outcomes (e.g., deeds, foreclosures, and mortgage modifications) among applicants who were accepted into the program with applicants who withdrew their application or were denied participation.
-We show that the program improved lending access, as accepted applicants were about 74 percentage points (or 282%) more likely to receive a mortgage modification relative to denied/withdrawn applicants.
-The improvements in lending access carried over to home retention, as accepted applicants were about 20 percentage points (or 37%) more likely to remain in their home five years after receiving financial assistance.
-Separating home retention by transaction type, we find that deeds explain about 70 percent of the effect on retention, with the remainder coming from foreclosures.
+We combine administrative program data with housing transaction data to examine how the program influenced housing transactions (e.g., deeds, foreclosures, and mortgage modifications), comparing accepted applicants with declined and withdrawn applicants.
+We show that the program improved lending access, as accepted applicants were about 282% more likely to receive a mortgage modification.
+The improvements in lending access carried over to home retention, as accepted applicants were about 37% more likely to remain in their home five years after receiving financial assistance.
+Separating home retention by transaction type, we find that deeds explain about 70% of the effect on home retention, with the remainder coming from foreclosures.
 As many studies focus on foreclosures, we illustrate the importance of foreclosure assistance on deed transactions.
-Lastly, we show that offering subsidized monthly mortgage payments on top of mortgage reinstatement provides no additional benefit.
+Our results also add to the discussion of liquidity, as we find that subsidized monthly mortgage payments increase home retention while a borrower is unemployed.

 Works In Progress